-1.19.3 Cube operations
+1.20.3 Cube operations

 There are six simple operations that are considered part of the simple graphic cube world.
 The operations correspond to six of the operation cells: a left-right composition is built using the left and the right cells, a top-bottom using the top and the bottom, and a front-back using the top-left and bottom-right.
 Dragging a cube to one of these cells will use the corresponding operator to combine it with the main cell's cube.
-Using a right mouse click on one of these cells can be used to cancel dragging an object to that cell, this is not really an undo feature: a right-click on the right cell always splits the main cube to two halves and throws the right side.
+Using a right mouse click the PLT Games program.
+(Under Unix, it's called plt-games).